-The New College Student Alliance, NCSA, has partnered with Campus Police to offer free loaner bike locks to currently enrolled New College students.
+The New College Student Alliance has partnered with Campus Police to offer free loaner bike locks to currently enrolled New College students.
 NCSA provided the funding and Campus Police will handle the logistics of distributing the locks from the Campus Police office.

 Eligible students must have a valid New College ID card and be currently enrolled.
 The locks are available 24/7.
 The locks must be returned to Campus Police by May 19, 2017.